shynuu/projects/README.md

 # Projects

-You will find here all my public projects
+You will find here all my available projects

 - [5G Core Network with support for NTN](#5g-core-network-with-support-for-ntn)
 - [Free5GC CLI Tool](#free5gc-cli-tool)